Sid672/Rangoli/README.md

 # Outer Pattern

 ## Let's draw
+- We can design outer pattern with lot of varitions.
+In this project we are using only one varition you can try other varitions also.
+- Other varitions looks like.

 We need to understand some terms pixel and nested loop.
 - Pixel is the smallest measurable unit on screen.
 - Nested loop